cmanv/zwm/readme.md

 # DESCRIPTION

-**zwm** is a dynamic tiling window manager for X11.
+**zwm** is an hybrid dynamic tiling/stacking window manager for X11.
 It features a number of configurable keyboards control functions, workspaces and a configurable menu.
 It is also able to send and receive messages through sockets.